Driving Innovation in Streaming AI

 How can I help:

-• Advise executives on AI strategy, governance, responsible AI and risk
+• Advise boards and executives on AI strategy, governance, and responsible AI

-• Mentor and supervise PhDs/postdocs; develop high-calibre teams
+• Mentor and build high-calibre research and engineering teams

 What’s new